What to Expect from a Builders Quote

 All too often we’re approached by clients with highly detailed plans including engineering and specifications.
 Once we do a little research, it’s clear that these plans don’t match the client’s budget….
 The planning stage can be a time consuming and costly exercise, so for the client to then discover that they can’t build their dream home within their budget is very frustrating and upsetting.

 Our suggestion is to engage a builder before the planning process begins.
 Your builder will be able to provide advice in regard to materials, floor plans and cladding options, to ensure your plans are designed within your specified budget.
+L O'Grady Constructions have numerous Draftsman and Architects they work collaboratively as a team from the very beginning.
+This service is either called a PAC process or Building Consultancy Service.

 You should always pay for a quote.